 Repeat these pill box “blocks” on the board as many times as needed for all the medication that’s taken during one full day.

-In addition to pills, doctors commonly prescribe medications that come in different formats like ointments, liquids, creams, patches, or powders.
+In addition to pills, doctors commonly prescribe medications in various formats, such as ointments, liquids, creams, patches, or powders.

 These medications need to be added to the pill board as well.